r569594043/PythonBeginner/README.md

 PythonBeginner
 ==============

-The guide for Python beginner
+The guide for Python 3 beginner
+All I know about the Python